 Source: Pearl Millet Flour Cakes

-In this recipe, a mixture of pearl millet flour and whole wheat flour are combined with pumpkin purée and sugarcane to make moist and delicate little cakes.
+In this recipe, a mixture of pearl millet flour and whole wheat flour is combined with pumpkin purée and sugarcane to make moist and delicate little cakes.
 These Pearl Millet Flour Cakes by Preeti Tamilarasan are an unusual combination of things, but they are a dessert worthy of home gatherings.

 2. Three-Ingredient Sweet Potato Coconut Balls

-Even if you’re not a big fan of sweet potato, these sweet treats will win you over.
+Even if you’re not a big fan of sweet potatoes, these sweet treats will win you over.
 Made from Asian sweet potato, coconut, and sugar, these three-ingredient bites are made by combining mashed sweet potato and flaked coconut — it’s that easy!
 The coconut and sugar coating gives a gorgeous contrast in texture to the creamy, smooth sweet potato!
 Serve these Three-Ingredient Sweet Potato Coconut Balls by Tina Dawson and fall in love with coconut all over again!